 In determining the composition of compensation packages, the Bank takes into account the time horizon of risk and includes, in the total compensation for executives, a significant portion of deferred payment in the form of deferred shares.
-All awards of deferred shares or share options (granted in previous years) are subject to cancellation and clawback if it is determined that they were granted on the basis of materially inaccurate financial statements and/or that the employee has engaged in conduct that results in financial loss, reputational harm, restatement of financial results and/or adverse changes to the Bank's risk profile/ rating.
+All awards of deferred shares or share options (granted in previous years) are subject to cancellation and clawback if it is determined, amongst other things, that they were granted on the basis of materially inaccurate financial statements and/or that the employee has engaged in conduct that results in financial loss. reputational harm. restatement of financial results, adverse changes to the Bank's risk profile/rating and/or is otherwise detrimental to the Bank and/or Group and/or the business conducted by any member of the Group.
 To ensure that its remuneration packages are competitive, the Bank regularly reviews salary levels and benefits packages based on market data provided by recognised consultants who conduct surveys on comparative groups in the financial sector.
 The determination of the Bank's variable bonus pool is fully discretionary and the factors taken into consideration include financial and non-financial metrics like the Bank's performance, audit ratings, risk indicators and compliance issues, market conditions and competitive market practices.